Updated 22 September 2020

 Using the Siteimprove platform, an automated digital accessibility review of the website is undertaken every 5 days.

 This statement was prepared on 22 September 2020.
-We update this statement at least annually and will next review it in December 2020.
+It was last reviewed on 22 September 2020.
+We update this statement at least annually and will next review it in March 2021.

 We are also committed to ensuring that digital accessibility is embedded in the digital creation process and this entails a programme of staff training in a variety of areas of digital accessibility from understanding WCAG 2.1 through to creating accessible documents with Adobe InDesign depending upon roles.